 We spoke with new CDL driver Brittany, and she shared this advice:

-“If they’re going to school, be out there every day doing Pre-trip and maneuvers and stay focused.
-Ask all the questions because that’s what instructors are for.
+“If you’re going to school, be out there every day doing pre-trip inspections and maneuvers and stay focused while doing it.
+Ask all the questions you can think of because that’s what instructors are for.
 No question is a dumb question and don’t be nervous on test day.
-All the practices will flow long as they’ve put in the work before test day.”
+All the practice will show as long as you’ve put in the work.”

-Drive My Way matches you with a CDL job based on your preferences like pay, home time, touch level, and more.
+Drive My Way matches you with a job based on your preferences like pay, home time, touch level, and more.